 Supplementing Batteries with Generators

-Whether you’re without power for a few hours or a few days, the energy you’ll need will vary a great deal.
+Whether you’re without power for a few hours or a few days, the energy you’ll need will vary greatly.
 The unfortunate part about this is the uncertainty.
 While planning for the worst-case scenario may help you sleep more soundly at night, you could end up spending thousands of dollars on an expensive battery system that you may not (and hopefully won’t) ever need.

 However, if this level of security appeals to you, you could potentially invest in both a battery backup system and a gas-powered generator.

-Ranging from a few hundred to a few thousand dollars, natural gas-, propane-, or diesel-powered generators will provide you with plenty of electricity once your batteries have exhausted their charge, given you have the required fuel.
+Ranging from a few hundred to a few thousand dollars, natural gas, propane, or diesel-powered generators will provide plenty of electricity once your batteries have exhausted their charge, provided you have the required fuel.
 You can find these at your local hardware store or online retailers, and setup is easy.

 Generators are a less expensive way to boost the electricity your home or business has access to while the grid is down.
 For shorter-lived outages, you can rely on the convenient and green battery bank charged by your solar system.
 These can provide enough power to run your critical appliances until things are back up and running.
 For longer outages, you’ll have the option to switch to your generator to keep things running even longer while your battery system recharges.